 55. What are the three delivery methods for bland aerosols?

-Humidifiers, aerosols, and direct instillation.
+Humidifiers, aerosol generators, and direct instillation.

 56. What is the mechanism of action for mucolytics?